[IMGMAP]

 There is a nice professional photo of the classroom on the EMS home page.
 The trouble is it was taken in 2000 and doesn't reflect important changes, such as updated equipment and the installation of a video projector quiet enough to use in class.
 One of nicest features of this room is that background noise is under 30dB SPL.
 Students have recorded their own heartbeats in there.

 The room is equipped with a fine monitoring system (DynAudio BMT 15s with subwoofers), a small Mackie mixer, assorted computers and processing gear as well as rolling carts with equipment appropriate to the current class.
 Instructors use a small video camera to project close-ups of gear they are discussing.
-There's a pull down screen between the speakers.

 Studio II